judsonlmoore/judsonlmoore.com/_posts/blog/2020-04-14-covid-19-life-in-berlin.markdown

 Thanks to my nomadic lifestyle, it's been especially nice for me to reconnect with friends and family around the world with these technologies.
 So I just wanted quickly to reach out, say "hi" and let you know how things are going here in Berlin, Germany. **I hope that you will write me a comment and let me know how you are doing.**

-{% cloudinary /assets/images/2020/04/covid19-berlin-germany-home-office.jpg alt="My home office setup during COVID-19" description="" %}
+{% cloudinary /assets/images/2020/04/covid19-berlin-germany-home-office.jpg alt="My home office setup during COVID-19" %}

 ## Home office